 Spam and social engineering removal

 Spam prevention is another area of cybersecurity that commonly uses machine learning algorithms.
 Here, systems use natural language processing to identify the way humans communicate naturally online.
-This enables spam prevention tools to recognize unnatural language patterns that are commonly found in spam and phishing attempts, and then block those messages from going to the customer.
+This enables spam prevention tools to recognize unnatural language patterns that are commonly found in spam and social engineering techniques like phishing, and then block those messages from going to the customer.

 Protection from internal security threats